chef/knife-ec2/README.md

 Using Cloud-Based Secret Data
 -----------------------------
-knife-ec2 now includes the ability to retrieve the encrypted data bag secret and validation keys directly from a cloud-based assets store (currently on S3 is supported).
+knife-ec2 now includes the ability to retrieve the encrypted data bag secret and validation keys directly from a cloud-based assets store (currently only S3 is supported).
 To enable this functionality, you must first upload keys to S3 and give them appropriate permissions.
 The following is a suggested set of IAM permissions required to make this work:

 ```json
 {